johnvining/ptolemy/readme.md

 ##### September 15, 2013

 * Added exponents.
 Use `^`.
+* Added evaluation of a single number.
+Can now be used as a simple decimal to sexagesimal converter.
 * Added an optional argument to `sexagesimal()` for number of places.
 Defaults to 2.
 * Cleaned up display of expressions.
 * Fixed Bug: Calculations with just two numbers give an error.
 Oops.